kylehovey/UPEL-Node/README.md

 * Display network info
   * Current IPV4 address in use by main interface (refreshes every 15s)

+## Example UI

+Here is an example that I built.
+The UI does not have to be elaborate.
+It just has to demonstrate the above goals.

+![example ui image][example_ui.png]

 All data must be queried via an HTTP API built using (an) Express router(s).
 I have included boilerplate code that will allow you to write the app using the most recent draft of ECMAscript (ES6/ES2017).
 This project uses Pug as an HTML templating language, but feel free to switch over to your meta-language of choice, or even just go with raw HTML.
 I would reccomend learning some HTML meta-language though as it makes development a whole lot easier down the road.
 In your code and HTML I will be looking for:

 * JS